 Chances are, you’ve not heard much about dysgraphia.
-If your child has trouble expressing his/herself in writing despite plenty of practice and corrective feedback, you may want to learn more.
+If someone has trouble expressing his/herself in writing despite plenty of practice and corrective feedback, you may want to learn more.

 Writing requires a complex set of fine motor and language processing skills.
-For kids with dysgraphia, the writing process is much harder and slower.
+For people with dysgraphia, the writing process is much harder and slower.
 Just holding a pencil and organising letters on a line is difficult.
 Their handwriting tends to be messy.
 Many struggle with spelling and putting thoughts on paper.
-These and other writing tasks—like putting ideas into language that is organised, stored and then retrieved from memory—may all add to struggles with written expression.
+These and other writing tasks, such as putting ideas into language that is organised, may add to struggles with written expression.

 Dysgraphia often runs in families.
 It’s brain-based is issue – not the result of a child being lazy or not trying hard enough.

 Signs of dysgraphia generally appear when children are first learning to write.
 The impact of dysgraphia on a child’s development varies, depending on the symptoms and their severity.

-Here are some common areas of struggle for kids with dysgraphia:
+Here are some common areas of struggle for people with dysgraphia:

 - Academic: They can fall behind in schoolwork because it takes them so much longer to write.
 Taking notes is a challenge.
 They may have difficulty organising information when writing.
-They may get discouraged and avoid writing assignments.
+They may get discouraged and avoid writing written work.

 - Basic life skills: Some children’s fine motor skills are weak.
 They find it hard to do everyday tasks, such as buttoning shirts, and may avoid playing with small toys such as Lego.